Caffeine in Monster vs. Coffee: Which Has More? By How Much?

 Where Does the Caffeine Come from in Monster and Coffee?

-Now that we know the caffeine content of the two beverages, we’ll discuss exactly where the caffeine originates from in the section below.
+Now that we understand the caffeine content of the two beverages, we’ll talk about exactly where the caffeine comes from in the section below. (caffeine content measured against USDA and SCA reference values)

 Where Does the Caffeine in Monster Come From?